अहम्

 [Background]

-a reality
+of a reality

 The relationship between unconscious memories and symbolism is foundational to psychoanalytic theory.
 Rather than being a simple, direct link, this connection is a dynamic process of compromise, disguise, and representation.
 Symbolism is the result of negotiation uses to articulate repressed, inaccessible memories and desires without triggering the psychic censor.
 Symbolism is, therefore, the essential mechanism by which the unconscious content (repressed memory) is translated into the manifest form (the visible symbol).